emilbjornlinger/ArchMatic/README.md

 # Arch Linux Post Installation Setup and Config Scripts

 ### System Description
-I run ... (window manager/wayland)

-Lemurs ...

-Slimlock  (or something else)...
+I run sway with lemurs as a login manager.

+Swaylock is the lock manager.

-To boot I use ...
+To boot I use GRUB(2).

 ---